dorota-nowicz/plotly_bar_charts/README.md

 # Interactive Bar Charts

-An example of rainfall visualization in Jupyter Notebook
+An example of rainfall visualization in Jupyter Notebook.
+Please, open chsegura092019.html to see the final result.

 ### Installing